gmac/graphql-stitching-ruby/README.md

 }
 ```

-Key insertions are prefixed by `$.`, and presently support the named resolver key and `__typename`.
-This syntax allows sending multiple arguments that intermix stitching keys with complex object shapes and other static values:
+Key insertions are prefixed by `$` and specify a dot-notation path to any selections made by the resolver `key`, or `__typename`.
+This syntax allows sending multiple arguments that intermix stitching keys with complex input shapes and other static values:

 ```graphql
 type Product {